vitejs/vite/docs/guide/migration.md

 Vite no longer supports Node.js 14 / 16 / 17 / 19, which reached its EOL.
 Node.js 18 / 20+ is now required.

+## Rollup 4

+Vite is now using Rollup 4.
+See the [Rollup 4 release notes here](https://github.com/rollup/rollup/releases/tag/v4.0.0).

+Rollup 4 is mostly compatible with Rollup 3.
+If you are using custom rollupOptions in your project and encounter issues, refer to the Rollup migration guide to upgrade your config.

 ## Deprecate CJS Node API

 The CJS Node API of Vite is deprecated.
 When calling `require('vite')`, a deprecation warning is now logged.
 You should update your files or frameworks to import the ESM build of Vite instead.